stefichjo/speranto/ghermanaj/en-prononco.md

 | | | |

 Notes:
-In this vowel system, we pronounce the same vowel phoneme in "fleece" and "kit", in "face" and "dress", in "palm" and "trap", in "goat" and "lot", as well as in "goose" and "foot".
-Without enough context, this simple five-vowel system may lead to confusion at times, but it's a good starting point.
+In this vowel system, we pronounce the same vowel phoneme in "fleece" and "kit," in "face" and "dress," in "palm" and "trap," in "goat" and "lot," as well as in "goose" and "foot."
+While this simplicity offers a solid foundation, lack of context may lead to occasional confusion.
+Nonetheless, it serves as an excellent starting point for our exploration.

 <!--v-->